ValentinFrancois/python-gitlab-submodule/README.md

 The [Gitlab REST API V4](https://docs.gitlab.com/ee/api/api_resources.html) doesn't implement anything for submodule inspection yet.
-The only thing we can currently do is [updating a submodule to a new commit id](https://docs.gitlab.com/ee/api/repository_submodules.html), but how can we decide to do such update if we don't know the current commit id of our submodule?
+The only thing we can currently do is [updating a submodule to a new commit id](https://docs.gitlab.com/ee/api/repository_submodules.html), but how can we trigger such an update if we don't know the current commit id of our submodule?

-If you're using `python-gitlab` and you're distributing shared code using submodules, you've probably run into this issue already.
+If you're using `python-gitlab` and you're distributing shared code among your projects with submodules, you've probably run into this issue already.

-This package provides minimal utils to list the submodules present in a Gitlab project, and more importantly to get the commits they're pointing to (when the submodules are Gitlab projects themselves, otherwise we cannot access the project via their URLs with `python-gitlab` only).
+This package provides minimal utils to list the submodules present in a Gitlab project, and more importantly to get the commits they're pointing to (when the submodules are Gitlab projects themselves, otherwise we cannot access the project via their URLs using `python-gitlab` only).

 Internally, it reads and parses the `.gitmodules` file at the root of the Project.
 To get the commit id of a submodule, it finds the last commit that